mojtaba13133/bootstrapper/README.md

   then `raw.githubusercontent.com`.
 - **Bootstrapper** — `install.sh` fetches `provision.sh` from jsDelivr, then raw,
   each with retries, so a flaky `raw.githubusercontent.com` doesn't stop the install.
+- **Iran network gate** — v2ray/v2rayA are installed *before* the Go/Rust/PD
+  stages.
+If Go isn't already present and the exit IP is in Iran (checked via `ifconfig.io/country_code`), the installer pauses with step-by-step instructions to bring up the proxy in TProxy mode, then re-checks and only continues once the exit IP is outside Iran (where `go.dev` is filtered).
+If Go is already installed, it proceeds regardless of location.

 ## Post-install